NLeSC/guide/best_practices/language_guides/ccpp.md

 A C++ project will usually have directories `/src` for source codes, `/doc` for Doxygen output, `/test` for testing code.
 Some people like to put header files in `/include`.
 In C++ though, many header files will contain functioning code (templates and inline functions).
 This makes the separation between code and interface a bit murky.
 In this case, it can make more sense to put headers and implementation in the same tree, but different communities will have different opinions on this.
 A third option that is sometimes used is to make separate "template implementation" header files.

-### Boost
-This is what the Google style guide has to say about Boost:

->  * **Definition:** The Boost library collection is a popular collection of peer-reviewed, free, open-source C++ libraries.
->  * **Pros:** Boost code is generally very high-quality, is widely portable, and fills many important gaps in the C++ standard library, such as type traits and better binders.
->  * **Cons:** Some Boost libraries encourage coding practices which can hamper readability, such as metaprogramming and other advanced template techniques, and an excessively "functional" style of programming.
->
->  As a general rule, don't use Boost when there is equivalent STL functionality.
-Use of `boost::variant` should be Ok.

-Note that both `boost::variant` and `boost::optional` are available in the STL in C++17.

 ## Sustainability
 ### Testing